 October is breast cancer awareness month.
-Let’s try this brief quiz below to test our awareness and further educate ourselves on how to take better control of our health.
+Let’s test our awareness and further educate ourselves.
+Press play to start the quiz.

 It’s no secret that stress can have a negative effect on our lives.
 The good news is, understanding the relaxation response and utilizing certain tools, may help us to better manage it.